-If the other parent/spouse/civil partner lives abroad, you should contact the Central Authority for Maintenance Recovery (see 'Where to apply').
-You must have an address for the other party in order that a summons can be served.
+If the other parent/spouse/civil partner lives abroad, you should contact the Central Authority for Maintenance Recovery (see 'Contacts' below).
+You must have an address for the other party.
 This process may be lengthy but generally involves no legal costs.

 A person seeking a maintenance order can go to their local District Court and get the Court Clerk to issue a maintenance summons against the other spouse.
 Information on applying for maintenance and the forms used is available on the Courts Service website.

 Legal advice and representation is always advisable.
 To enquire whether you are eligible for Legal Aid, you can contact your nearest law centre.
 Legal Aid is not free and everyone must pay a contribution towards costs.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.